amethon/www/_reflections/journal.md

 As the hours passed, I couldn't help but feel a deep sense of admiration for Dr. Hernandez.
 She was a true pioneer, fearlessly venturing into the unknown in pursuit of knowledge and understanding.
 And as we navigated the dangers of the deep sea together, I couldn't help but feel a strong attraction towards her.

 As we made our way back to the surface, I couldn't help but feel a sense of melancholy.
 The deep sea was a world of infinite beauty and mystery, and I knew that I would never truly be able to leave it behind.
 But I also knew that this journey had only been the beginning, and that there were many more adventures to come.

+Upon returning to the vessel, I was checked over by the medical officer, Dr. Dupont.
+He recommended that I take it easy for the rest of the day and to avoid any strenuous activities, as the effects of the pressure and cold could take a toll on my body.
+I heeded his advice and took it easy, relaxing in my cabin and reflecting on the incredible journey we had just undertaken.

 Until next time,